GoogleCloudPlatform/community/tutorials/run-laravel-on-appengine-standard/index.md

     `app.yaml` comes into play.
 This avoids running this code in local development environment.

+    If your code writes into any storage directory, you should make sure to create the necessary directory structure here.

 1. Modify `composer.json` file by adding a few scripts scripts.
 Here is an example result, with the additions detailed below: